 15. Don’t do things to grab their attention

-One of the regressive ways our mournful hearts get over crushes is by trying to get their attention even more.
-We do this not to bask in that delayed attention but to make them crave us just when we have stopped craving them.
+One of the regressive ways our mournful hearts get over crushes is by doing everything we can to get their attention.
+We do this not to bask in that delayed attention, but to make them crave us just when we have stopped craving them.

 That sense of superiority stems from unresolved feelings and will negatively hamper your growth.
 Do not parade around trying to be an unattainable diva to make them want you.
-No need to mess with their head, and in the process, messing with your own too.
+No need to mess with their head, in the process, messing with your own.

-Resist those tendencies completely if you want to get over a crush who doesn’t care.
+Resist those tendencies completely if you want to get over a crush who ignores you.

-17. Say goodbye to the scenarios in your mind
+17. Say goodbye to the imagined scenarios in your mind

-Stop right there.
+Stop right there and try to understand how you are stuck in this phase of limerence.
 Because none of that is true or good for you.
 An occasional cute dream to satisfy your heart is understandable and okay.
 Them running around the kitchen chasing you is sweet to think about once in a while.